-11.3.1.
-Directorship Authority: The MCSAA vests authority in its President and Directorship to investigate and take appropriate action on any reported flagrant violation of the Sportsmanship rule occurring during inter-school competition.
+- 11.3.1.
+Directorship Authority: The MCSAA vests authority in its President and Directorship to investigate and take appropriate action on any reported flagrant violation of the Sportsmanship rule occurring during inter-school competition. - 11.3.2.
+All reported violations of sportsmanship occurring during MCSAA competition must be reported using the Incident Report Form for Volleyball or the Technical Reporting Form for Basketball per Basketball By-Law 4.6 within 24 hours of the incident to the Sports Convenor and President by the principal and/or member school representative of the school registering the protest.
+When applicable, player name and jersey number or coach name must be included in the report.

-- 11.3.2.
-Incident Reporting: If there has been an incident between two schools, it must be reported to the President and Directorship using the Incident Report Form (Appendix F). - 11.3.3.
-All reported violations of sportsmanship occurring during MCSAA competition must be reported using the Incident Report Form (Appendix F) within three teaching days of the incident to the President and Directorship by the principal and member school representative of the school registering the protest.
-When applicable, player name and jersey number or coach name must be included in the report. - 11.3.4.
+- 11.3.3.
 Upon receipt of the report, the president of the Directorship shall investigate the said incident.
 After consultation with the Directorship members, the President shall respond to the report in an appropriate manner.
-All reported violations shall be resolved in a manner sufficient to correct the problem as per Article 11.2. - 11.3.5.
+All reported violations shall be resolved in a manner sufficient to correct the problem as per Article 11.2. - 11.3.4.
 Appeals of the ruling shall be submitted to the President by the school principal and member school representative within three teaching days after receipt of the ruling.
 Thereupon, the President and Directorship will hear the appeal at the earliest convenience to all parties.
-During the appeal process, suspended players/coaches must be absent from competition. - 11.3.6.
+During the appeal process, suspended players/coaches must be absent from competition. - 11.3.5.
 If an incident has been resolved between the two schools, note that at the bottom of the Incident Report Form.
-Both schools must sign the report. - 11.3.7.
+Both schools must sign the report. - 11.3.6.
 Major Incidents: Physical incidents (during and/or after game), deliberate intent to injure, as well as language described in Article 11.2.5.
 Continual repeated minor incidents may lead to being deemed a major incident.